 Example: Leadership, professionalism, teamwork, critical thinking

-You must create evidence that you will succeed in a new role.
-This is what a potential employer is looking for in your resume - you must prove that you are the right candidate for the job.
+Provide evidence that you will succeed in a new role.
+This is what a potential employer is looking for in your resume - you must prove that you are the best candidate for the job.
 Show them that you can be successful by showing your past successes.

 An accomplishment is something that you did well.
 It can be a solution you created, a contribution, or an action that you took.
 This accomplishment had a positive impact on the company, employers, or employees.